Safety & Cleaning

 At this time, the Museum will not be open for TJX $1 Friday Nights.
-We are committed to bringing them back in the future.
+We are committed to bringing this event back in the future.

 Can I bring in my own food?

 Yes, you can bring in your own food.
 You may eat in our lunchroom on the first floor.
 Food is not allowed in the Museum exhibit and common areas.
 Masks are not required while seated in the lunchroom and eating.

 Will there be water available from the fountain?

 Due to state regulated health mandates, refilling water bottles will not be available.
-There will be water for purchase in The Shop at BCM and vending machines in the Lunchroom and Stonewall Kitchen in the Museum building.
+There will be water for purchase in vending machines in the Lunchroom and Stonewall Kitchen in the Museum building.

 Will the cafeteria be open?